ramonpzg/pycon-apac21-pipelines/README.md

 ## 1. Outline for the Tutorial

 The time budgeted for this tutorial is about 3.5 hours including breaks.
 We will follow, as best as possible, the following schedule.
+Total time budgeted including breaks - 3.5 hours

-1. **Introduction and Setup | 2:00 - 2:30 (Central/US)**
+1. **Introduction and Setup (~10 minutes)**
    - Getting the environment set up.
-We will be using Jupyter Lab and some of the libraries in the Python scientific stack throughout the tutorial.
-If you experience any difficulties getting fully setup for the lessons ahead, please let me know as soon as possible.
-Otherwise, I know that having zoom and using all of the cores in your machine can make things slow down quite dramatically, and because of this, you can also access all of the content for the session through Binder using the link above and we can work on your setup during the break.
-	 - Presentation including
+We will be using Jupyter Lab throughout but participants experiencing difficulties throughout the session will also have the option to walk through the tutorial using Binder
-		 - A breakdown of the session
+   - Quick breakdown of the session
-		 - Exploratory Data Analysis
-		 - Questions to be Tackled
-		 - Hypothesis Testing
-		 - Dashboards
+   - Flash instructor intro
+2. **Data Engineering Pipelines (~40 minutes)**
-		 - Intro to the tools for the session
+   - Intro to the datasets
-2. **Flash Intro to Dask | 2:30 - 2:50 (Central/US)**
-	- In this section, we will cover some of the basic building blocks for working with dask dataframes.
+   - ETL Pipeline Breakdown
+   - Exercise (7-min)
 3. **10-minute break**
-4. **Exploratory Data Analysis | 3:00 - 3:45 (Central/US)**
+4. **Data Analytic Pipelines (~50 minutes)**
+   - Intro to the dataset
-   - Questions and Answers
+   - Interactive dashboard creation and customisation
-   - EDA Breakdown
-	   - Analysis and
+   - Dashboard, main functions breakdown, and pipeline creation
-	   - Visualisations
-   - Exercise (10-min)
-5. **15-minute break**
-6. **Hypothesis Testing | 4:00 - 4:40 (Central/US)**
-   - The Dashboard
-   - Scenario
-   - Use Cases
    - Exercise (7-min)
-7. **10-minute break**
+5. **10-minute break**
-8. **Dashboards | 4:50 - 5:40 (Central/US)**
-	-  Interactive dashboard overview
-	-  Datashader and Holoviews overview
-	-  Top-Down Interactive Dashboard Breakdown
-	-  Exercises (10-min).
-For these exercises, you will be given a dashboard with 3-5 visualizations as well as the dataset, and your task is to reverse engineer any of the visualizations in the dashboard using Dask, datashader, and holoviews
+6. **Machine Learning Pipelines (~50 minutes)**
+   - Intro to the dataset
+   - ML Pipelines breakdown
+   - Model development
+   - Exercise (7-min)

 ## 2. Prerequisites (P) and Good To Have's (GTH)

-The target audience for this session includes analysts of all levels, developers, data scientists, and engineers wanting to learn how to analyze large amounts of data that don’t fit into the memory RAM of their computers.
+The target audience for this session includes analysts of all levels, developers, data scientists, and engineers wanting to learn how to different kinds of pipelines for their workflows.

 The tutorial is at the intermediate level and the following are some of the Prerequisites (P) and Good To Have's (GTH)